Professor of Philosophy & Interfaith Chair • Department of Philosophy & Center for Judaic Studies • University of Denver

 “When a Part is not a Part?: Hylomorphic Emanationist Mereology in Ibn Gabirol,” forthcoming in On What There Was: Parts and Wholes, edited by Andrew Arlig (Belgium: Brepols)

-Update for “Ibn Gabirol,” Stanford Encyclopedia of Philosophy
+Update for “Ibn Gabirol” entry, Stanford Encyclopedia of Philosophy

-“On the Greco-Jewish Trinity: Sacred Compresence in Levinas, Ibn Gabirol, and Plotinus,” special issue of Modern Theology journal, “Constructive Jewish Theology,” ed.
+“Bonomythy in a Greco-Jewish Key: Pause, Prayer, and Paradox in Plotinus and Levinas,” special issue of Modern Theology journal, “Constructive Jewish Theology,” ed.
 Stephen Kepnes

-“Forgiving Levinas,” Festschrift for Elliot R. Wolfson, eds.
-Susannah Heschel, Glenn Dynner, and Shaul Magid
+“A Trace of Levinas: Wolfson’s Phenomenology of Vulnerable Learning,” Festschrift for Elliot R. Wolfson, eds.
+Susannah Heschel, Glenn Dynner, and Shaul Magid.

 “Medieval Jewish Philosophy,” co-authoring with Peter Adamson, for The Routledge Companion to Jewish Philosophy, eds.
 Ty Goldschmidt and Daniel Rynhold (New York; London: Routledge)

-Editor of “The Jewish Tradition” (section of curated materials, including original translations) in Medieval Philosophy: A Multicultural Reader, edited by Bruce V. Foltz, with foreword by Bernard McGinn, Part 4, pp. 367-530.
+- Editor of “The Jewish Tradition,” in Medieval Philosophy: A Multicultural Reader, edited by Bruce V. Foltz, with foreword by Bernard McGinn, Part 4, pp. 367-530.
 London, New York, Oxford: Bloomsbury Academic, April 2019.